-Last year, when I wrote out my thoughts on trends and ideas for marketing in 2020, I envisioned it as a sort of roadmap of ideas that I wanted to explore through execution.
+Last year, when I wrote out my thoughts on marketing trends and ideas for 2020, I envisioned it as a sort of roadmap of ideas that I wanted to explore through execution.
 Then COVID hit, and mine – and everyone else’s – plans were rewritten in real time.

 And yet, a lot of what I put down actually seems to have remained pretty relevant.
 At the same time, some of it became impractical and irrelevant.